 Restrictive eating disorders pose a significant threat to long-term bone health, as the greatest increase in bone mineral density occurs during the adolescent years.
-Oestrogen deficiency, hypercortisolaemia, changes in growth hormone, and IGF-1 occurring in malnutrition affect bone formation, as well as
+Oestrogen deficiency, hypercortisolaemia, changes in growth hormone, and IGF-1 occurring in malnutrition affect bone formation, as well as playing a role in bone resorption.
+The best predictive factor of decreased bone density is the duration of amenorrhoea.8 Fifty per cent of adolescents with AN have bone mineral density values of greater than one standard deviation (1 SD) below their healthy peers.9 Up to 30 per cent of adolescent girls and adult women report having sustained a fracture.
+In addition, women of normal weight with BN were found to have lower spinal bone mineral density compared to their healthy peers, suggesting that factors other than weight loss influence bone metabolism.

 Treatment of amenorrhoea and low bone density should focus on weight gain and restoration of menstrual function, as well as optimisation of calcium and vitamin D. Studies suggest that oestrogen replacement using the combined oral contraceptive pill in adolescents and adults with AN is not effective in improving bone density.
-There is some research suggesting that transdermal physiologic oestrogen (17 β oestradiol) may be useful in increasing bone mineral density, although complete catch up does not occur.11 Bisphosphonates have been effective in improving bone density in adults, however, concerns about long half-lives and potential for teratogenicity limit its use in adolescents and women of childbearing age.
+There is some research suggesting that transdermal physiologic oestrogen (17 $\beta$ oestradiol) may be useful in increasing bone mineral density, although complete catch up does not occur.
+Bisphosphonates have been effective in improving bone density in adults, however, concerns about long half-lives and potential for teratogenicity limit its use in adolescents and women of childbearing age.